ddevault/TrueCraft/_posts/2015-02-09-Wheat-farming-and-more.md

 ---
 # vim: tw=80
 layout: post
-title: Wheat farming, torch placement, and sugar canes
+title: Wheat farming and more
 blurb: |
     Wheat farming, torch placement and sugar canes are now implemented.
 ---